Sustainability at Mitsui & Co. and the Management Framework

 United Nations Global Compact

-The United Nations Global Compact is a set of voluntary action principles for corporations proposed by former UN Secretary-General Kofi Annan at the World Economic Forum held in Davos, Switzerland, in January 1999.
+The United Nations Global Compact is a set of voluntary action principles for corporations proposed by former UN Secretary-General Kofi Annan at the World Economic Forum held in Davos, Switzerland in January 1999.
 He proposed a means to harness the creative powers of the private sector to fulfill the wishes of underprivileged people and meet the needs of future generations.
 It is neither a regulatory means nor a legally binding code of conduct, but rather a strategic policy initiative that encourages corporations to come together as global citizens to solve the various problems that could arise as a result of economic globalization.
-Participating corporations are asked to support and put into practice 10 universally accepted principles in the areas of human rights, labor, environment, and anti-corruption.
-As of May 2017, over 12,000 corporations, labor unions, and civil society organizations from around the world are participating in the UN Global Compact.
+Participating corporations are asked to support and put into practice ten universally accepted principles in the areas of human rights, labor, environment, and anti-corruption.
+As of July 2020, over 14,600 corporations, labor unions, and civil society organizations from around the world are participating in the UN Global Compact.

 Ten Principles of the UN Global Compact

 - 1. Businesses should support and respect the protection of internationally proclaimed human rights; and

 - 2. make sure that they are not complicit in human rights abuses.

 - 3. Businesses should uphold the freedom of association and effective recognition of the right to collective bargaining;